How to improve your soil

 Dig the soil thoroughly, breaking up large clods or lumps to relieve compaction.
-It is best to use a spade for soil that has never been dug.
+It's best to use a spade for soil that's never been dug.
 Previously cultivated soil can be forked through to the depth of the tines.

 Dig over the soil deeply again to incorporate the organic matter, mixing it into the soil to the depth of the spade or fork tines.